 About 3D Secure

-3D Secure (3DS) is a security protocol used to authenticate a cardholder during an online card transaction.
-When a cardholder spends above a certain amount, they'll be prompted to verify their identity.
-If they fail to authenticate or abandon the process, then the transaction is voided.
+3D Secure (3DS) is a security protocol used to authenticate a cardholder during online card transactions.
+When a cardholder spends above a certain threshold, they'll be prompted to verify their identity.
+If they fail to authenticate or abandon the process, then the transaction will not proceed.

 Why it matters

-3DS allows you to reduce the risk of potential fraud and comply with local regulations.
-It's a required form of Strong Customer Authentication (SCA) introduced by the Revised Payment Services Directive (PSD2).
-PDS2 applies to the European Economic Area (EEA), Monaco, and the UK.
-It applies to transactions that are higher than €30.00 or £30.00.
+3DS helps you reduce the risk of fraud and comply with local regulations.
+It's part of Strong Customer Authentication (SCA), a requirement under the Revised Payment Services Directive (PSD2) that applies to transactions in the European Economic Area (EEA), Monaco, and the UK.
+It typically applies to transactions above €30.00 or £30.00.

 How it works